Discover Downtown St. Augustine

 The Floridian serves a diverse menu of Southern-inspired dishes made from local, seasonal, and sustainable ingredients.
 Their innovative fare includes down-home comfort foods as well as many lighter vegetarian and vegan options.
 Try the Spicy Melt or Tacos de Verano for a taste of Datil pepper — a slightly sweet pepper with a kick introduced to St. Augustine in the 1700s by Minorcan settlers.

 Historic Place Settings

 Located on quaint St. George Street, Prohibition Kitchen* allows guests to escape into the mysterious world of flapper dresses and speakeasies while enjoying live music and memorable comfort foods.
 Located in the Lightner Museum, the Alcazar Café offers a casual fine dining experience in what was once the world’s largest indoor swimming pool.
-To left of the museum is the Casa Monica Resort and Spa and Costa Brava, a Mediterranean-inspired restaurant featuring flavorful coastal cuisine.
+In the Casa Monica Resort and Spa, Costa Brava offers a Mediterranean-inspired menu with flavorful coastal cuisine.